authlete/authlete-java-sample-server/README.md

 ## What is this project?

-This project is an example of the server (service provier) implementation using [Authlete](https://www.authlete.com/).
+This project is an example of the server (service provider) implementation using [Authlete](https://www.authlete.com/).
 The objective of this project is to illustrate how to implement authorization and resource servers with [Authlete APIs](https://www.authlete.com/authlete_web_apis.html) in **Java**.

 ## What can I do with this?